It’s officially time to Drop Everything and Read for DEAR Day!

 Planning the Ultimate DEAR Day

-In our home, celebrating DEAR Day on April 12th and beyond is an absolute must, and it’s one of our most looked-forward-to reading activities by far.
+In our home, celebrating DEAR Day on April 12th and beyond is an absolute must, and it’s one of our favorite reading activities by far.

-Not only do my kiddos enjoy the main activity of this day (reading), but they also thoroughly enjoy the planning and the setting up.
+Not only do my kiddos enjoy the reading part of DEAR DAY, but they also thoroughly enjoy the planning and setting up.

 First, they pick a fun spot to park themselves for the day.